clvv/fasd/README.md

 # Fasd

-Fasd ("pronounced similar to 'fast'") is a command-line productivity booster.
+Fasd (pronounced similar to "fast") is a command-line productivity booster.
 Fasd offers quick access to files and directories for POSIX shells.
 It is inspired by tools like [autojump](https://github.com/joelthelion/autojump), [z](http://github.com/rupa/z) and [v](https://github.com/rupa/v).
 Fasd keeps